-Based on these atom-centered d-like MLWFs, we calculate the Wannier-interpolated energy bands close to the Fermi level [29], shown in the top panel of Fig. 2(a).
-The Wannier-interpolated energy bands are in excellent agreement with the DFT results (not shown).
+Based on these atom-centered d-like MLWFs, we calculate the Wannier-interpolated energy bands close to the Fermi level [31], shown in the top panel of Fig. 2(a).
+The Wannierinterpolated energy bands are in excellent agreement with the DFT results (not shown).
 The semi-Dirac character is clearly apparent, with two bands crossing linearly along the $\Gamma$ -M line and quadratically along A-B (perpendicular to $\Gamma$ -M).
+The band crossing in the absence of SOC is protected by the diagonal mirror symmetry of the structure [32].
 When SOC is considered in our calculation, an avoided crossing occurs and a small band gap of ~2.5 meV opens at the crossing point.
-To investigate the topological nature of this system, we calculate the Berry curvature $\Omega(\mathbf{k})$ of all states below the Fermi level using [30]
+To investigate the topological nature of this system, we calculate the Berry curvature $\Omega(\mathbf{k})$ of all states below the Fermi level using [33]